bdgomey/Azure104Project1/README.md

 ```
 make sure to use your dockerhub username you had when you created the dockerhub account.

 ### Step 5. create a new web app in azure and make sure that it uses the container image you just created.
-You will need to create a new resource group and a new app service plan.
+You will need to create a new app service plan.
 You need to make sure that the service plan you use can have vnet integration enabled (free tier does not allow this)